kehantan/labbook/docs/protein/purification.rst

 **Buffer B**

-It's not strictly necessary, but it is best to prepare 2 buffer B: one for bench use, another to pre-cool in cold room.
+It's not strictly necessary, but it is best to prepare 2 buffer B: one for bench use, another to pre-cooled in cold room.

 +----------------------------+-------+----------+---------+
 |                            | Stock | 100 mL   | 60 mL   |